 “I dreamt I was babysitting my 2-year-old nephew.
 When my brother came home, I realized for the first time that I didn’t know where my nephew was.
 I don’t remember if we ever found him in the dream, but I was pretty shaken when I woke up.”—Darcy Sawatzki, Takoma Park, MD

 As awful as dreams about losing children might be, this dream really represents you losing a part of yourself, not your baby or anyone else’s child.Dreaming about little boys is symbolic of changes that are goal-oriented, while little girls in dreams signify receptivity, being able to give, and creating harmony in relationships, Tonay says.
 What these dreams tell you is to pay more attention to this new aspect of yourself that’s coming into being and make a conscious effort to nurture it.
-Other loss dreams, about misplaced keys or forgotten appointments, for example, can express your fears about being an incompetent mother.
+Other loss dreams, about misplaced keys or forgotten appointments, for example, can express your fears about

 In the first trimester, fathers-to-be often dream about having sex with other people, Tonay says, which is completely normal.
 By dreaming about straying, he is processing a deepening of his marriage vows and commitment, which helps him embrace his new role as father and, for many men, provider.
 (Sorry ladies, these ideas are in the genes!)
 After the first trimester, your mate will most often dream about being loving and protective toward you, or about giving birth himself.